The Doctrine of laying on of hands has extensive applications in the Church. One of which is the laying on of hands to receive the Holy Ghost.

 Even the routine of laying on of hands to receive the Holy Spirit is commonplace.

 However, the result is very few and scarce.
-In more than 35 years, I probably have seen countless acts of Believers laying hands on others to receive the Holy Ghost, but only seen two or three persons (the most) actually received Him.
-It’s not an everyday event.
+In more than 35 years, I probably have seen countless acts of Believers laying hands on others to receive the Holy Ghost, but only seen two or three persons (the most) actually received Him at that time.

 Nevertheless, it’s not a futile gesture.
 It’s a powerful Christian principle.
 It’s an invaluable tool for a Believer in Jesus Christ.
 But it is not necessary in every instance for a “Seeker” to receive the Holy Spirit in this manner.